Test of controls and Substantive procedures in audit of financial statements.

 Auditors use test of controls and substantive procedures to respond to the assessed risks of material misstatement at the assertion level.

-Test of controls is an audit procedure designed to evaluate the operating effectiveness of controls in preventing, or detecting and correcting, material misstatements at the assertion level.
+Test of controls are audit procedures designed to evaluate the operating effectiveness of controls in preventing, or detecting and correcting, material misstatements at the assertion level.

 Audit procedures used to test the operating effectiveness of controls